ZakirG/generative-daw/README.md

 #### Current functionalities:
 - A piano roll module where you can draw in melodies and chords
 - A control bar with tempo selection and play/pause buttons
+- Ability to generate a random melody or random chord progression

 #### Overview of technologies used:
 - The client-side audio-manipulation application is an Angular app that uses the WebAudio API